JosephRullo/Domain-Name-System-DNS-/README.md

 <br>
 <h2>Step 6.</h2>

-**CName Records**
+**CNAME Records**
 <p>
 A "canonical name" (CNAME) record points from an alias domain to a "canonical" domain.
 A CNAME record is used in lieu of an A record, when a domain or subdomain is an alias of another domain.
 All CNAME records must point to a domain, never to an IP address.
 Let's create one back on the Domain Controller.
-Go back to the DNS manager and right click in the domain name field and select "New Alias (CName)" -> enter in a word of choice in this case "search" in the alias field -> enter in the "fully qualified domain name" field a hostname of your choice, in this case "www.google.com" -> click OK.
+Go back to the DNS manager and right click in the domain name field and select "New Alias (CNAME)" -> enter in a word of choice in this case "search" in the alias field -> enter in the "fully qualified domain name" field a hostname of your choice, in this case "www.google.com" -> click OK.
 We have now mapped the hostname "www.google.com" to the alias "search".
 Let's now switch back to the Client and see what happens when we "ping search".
-You will notice that before we created the Cname record, it would fail the ping since there was no search host in the server.
-However on the second attempt (after creating the Cname record on the server) we see that "search" now resolves to "www.google.com".
+You will notice that before we created the CNAME record, it would fail the ping since there was no search host in the server.
+However on the second attempt (after creating the CNAME record on the server) we see that "search" now resolves to "www.google.com".
 <p>
 <p>
 <p>